trust-in-ai/conceptlens/README.md

-# ConceptPrism
+# ConceptLens
-This is the source code for paper "ConceptPrism: Multimodal Analysis for Evaluating the Trinity of AI Trust".
+This is the source code for paper "What’s Pulling the Strings?
+Evaluating Integrity and Attribution in AI Training and Inference through Concept Shift".
 The code is partly based on albef code https://github.com/salesforce/ALBEF.

 Our algorithm propose a generic framework that leverages pre-trained multimodal models to identify the root causes of vulnerabilities in these three dimensions by analyzing conceptual shifts in probing samples.